QKVQA: Question-Focused Filtering for Knowledge-based VQA: Introduction

 The main contributions of this paper are summarized as follows:

-\begin{itemize} \item We propose a trainable, question-focused filter that embeds question semantics into the encoding queries, enhancing the model's ability to capture question-relevant information during filtering and alleviating article selection error. \item We design a fine-grained, chunk-based dynamic multi-article selection module that improves the accuracy and robustness of knowledge extraction.
-It supports fine-grained information retrieval and multi-article collaboration, effectively alleviating both article selection error and intra-article information selection error. \item Extensive experiments on two challenging KB-VQA benchmarks, InfoSeek and E-VQA, demonstrate the effectiveness of our approach, achieving performance gains of 4.9\% and 3.8\%, respectively, over state-of-the-art models. \end{itemize}
+\begin{itemize} \item We propose a trainable, question-focused filter that embeds question semantics into the candidate section encoding, enhancing the filter's ability to focus on parts relevant to the question during filtering and alleviating article selection errors. \item We design a fine-grained, chunk-based dynamic cross-article selection module that supports fine-grained information filtering and cross-article collaboration, effectively alleviating article selection and intra-article information selection errors. \item The accuracy on two challenging KB-VQA benchmarks, InfoSeek and Encyclopedic-VQA, outperforms current state-of-the-art models by 3.2\% and 2.2\%, respectively, while maintaining inference time comparable to the optimal method and utilizing shorter context lengths. \end{itemize}